A Message from the President of Hellenic American University on Fall 2020 Reopening

 Delivery of student services

-Even before the outbreak of the health crisis, many of the services offered by units such as the Writing Center, Career Development Office and Registrar could be delivered online, and we encourage you to take advantage of this opportunity this Fall as well.
-That said, we plan on resuming—in some cases, with restrictions, and again, in accordance with official directives—several on-site services that were interrupted during lockdown.
+Even before the outbreak of the health crisis, many of the services offered by units such as the Writing Center, Career Development Office and Registrar could be delivered online, and we encourage you to continue taking advantage of this opportunity.

 Registrar’s Office and Financial Services